-- Internship as requested by student and approved by department chair and clinical coordinator. - Clinic VI will be experienced on Monday and Wednesday; Clinic VII will be experienced on Tuesday and Thursday; Clinic VI & VII simultaneously will be experienced Monday through Thursday.

-3. Students cannot alter their clinic starting times or ending times due to forfeiting their lunch/ break times.
+- Internship as requested by student and approved by department chair and clinical coordinator. - For traditional May graduates, Clinic 6 will be experienced on Monday and Wednesday in the fall semester; Clinic 7 will be experienced on Tuesday and Thursday in the spring semester. - For December graduates, both of these experiences occur in the fall semester.
+Clinic 6 (beginning of semester through mid-semester) & 7 (mid semester through end of semester) will be experienced Monday through Thursday in the fall semester. - 3.
+Students cannot alter their clinic starting times or ending times due to forfeiting their lunch/ break times.
 Lunch breaks are mandatory if a student is present for a minimum of 4 hours.
-For example, if a student choses to use 4 hours of benefit time and not attend clinic until 12 p.m., they will not be granted a lunch.
-Additionally, if a student decides to leave clinic at 12 p.m., 4 hours of benefit time will be charged.
+For example, if a student choses to use 4 hours of benefit timeand not attend clinic until 12 p.m., they will not be granted a lunch.
+Additionally, if a student decides to leave clinic at 12 p.m., 3 hours of benefit time will be charged.
 They will not be allowed to add lunch time on to the amount of hours present at clinic to decrease the amount of benefit time used, as their time for lunch does not count toward clinical hours.

-Revised 5/97, 7/01, 9/03, 12/04, 11/05, 9/10, 5/15, 11/17
+Revised: 5/97, 7/01, 9/03, 12/04, 11/05, 9/10, 5/15, 11/17, 7/22, 12/22